-Status Description Updates Deletion Status changes Active The technical publication is complete.
+Status Description Updates Deletion Status changes Draft The technical publication is incomplete.
+Can only update fields in the Details section.
+Allowed.
+Can change to Active.
+Active The technical publication is complete.
 Associated task cards, schedules, and work orders are generated and tracked.
 Can update fields in the Superseded By section of the Technical Publication tab.
 Members of a security group that enables the Edit Technical Publication action can make minor edits, such as to correct a spelling.
 Not allowed.
 Can change status to Inactive.
 When an authorized user edits a technical publication, the status does not change.
 A new row is added to the View Status History window that records the reason the user provided for making the changes.
 Inactive The technical publication is not complete and is not tracked.
 Cannot be updated.
 Allowed.
 Can change to Active.
 Superseded Another technical publication replaced the original record.
 The original technical publication is obsolete.
 Can update the Superseding Publication and Supersedence Date fields on the Technical Publication tab.
 Allowed.
 Cannot change a status to Superseded manually.
 The status is changed to Superseded automatically when you supersede a record on the Technical Publication tab.